United Nations General Assembly Resolution ES-11/4

 United Nations General Assembly Resolution ES‑11/4 is the fourth resolution of the eleventh emergency special session of the United Nations General Assembly, adopted on 12 October 2022, following Resolution ES-11/3 which was adopted on 7 April 2022.

-Resolution ES‑11/4 declares that Russia's so-called referendums in the Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts and the subsequent attempted annexation are invalid and illegal under international law.
-It calls upon all states to not recognize these territories as part of Russia.
+In resolution ES‑11/4, the General Assembly declares that the sham referendums held in the Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts, which were conducted under disputed circumstances and unrecognised by the international community, as well as their subsequent annexation by Russia, are invalid and illegal under international law.
+It calls upon all states to not recognise these territories as part of Russia.
 Furthermore, it demands that Russia "immediately, completely and unconditionally withdraw" from Ukraine as it is violating its territorial integrity and sovereignty.

 The resolution was passed with an overwhelming vote of 143 in favour, 5 against and 35 abstaining.

 This resolution achieved more votes in favour of condemning Russia's actions than Resolution ES-11/1, the initial resolution on the Russian invasion of Ukraine which demanded that Russia withdraw its forces from Ukraine.

 Background

 From 23 to 27 September 2022 Russia staged annexation referendums in the Donetsk, Kherson, Luhansk and Zaporizhzhia regions of Ukraine.
 The referendums are widely considered to be sham referendums.

 Following these referendums, on 30 September 2022, Russian President Putin declared and decreed that these four regions would be annexed into Russia.
 At the time of the announcement, Russia only partly controlled some of the regions that were to be annexed.

-On 30 September 2022, Russia vetoed the United Nations Security Council resolution to declare the sham referendums and annexation illegal.
+On 30 September 2022, Russia used its veto power in the United Nations Security Council to block the resolution to declare the disputed referendums and subsequent annexation as illegal under international law.
 Under newly adopted procedures, the use of a veto in the Security Council triggers a meeting of the United Nations General Assembly.
 During the meeting of the General Assembly, the underlying draft resolution for ES-11/4, which is ES-11/L.5, was presented and adopted.